keijack/python-eureka-client/README.md

 ```

-** do_service method will automatically try other nodes when one node return a HTTP error, until one success or all nodes being tried **
+*do_service method will automatically try other nodes when one node return a HTTP error, until one success or all nodes being tried.*

 There are several HA strategies when using discovery client.
 You can specify it in `init_discovery_client`.
 They are: